 Construction on the Ontario Line in Ward 14 has begun.
 While it will deliver needed transit to our community and across the city, the impact of this construction will be felt here in Toronto-Danforth for many years.

-• View the recording and presentation slides from our April 2024 meeting on construction impacts to the Pape & Cosburn and Pape & O'Connor areas and the Don Valley
+• View the recording and presentation slides from Trustee Ehrhardt's and my April 2024 meeting on construction impacts to the Pape & Cosburn and Pape & O'Connor areas and the Don Valley

-• View the recording and presentation slides from our March 2024 meeting on construction impacts to the Pape-Danforth and Pape-Sammon areas
+• View the recording and presentation slides from Trustee Ehrhardt's and my March 2024 meeting on construction impacts to the Pape-Danforth and Pape-Sammon areas

-• View the recording and presentation slides from our February 2024 meeting on construction impacts to the Pape-Riverdale area, including Pape School
+• View the recording and presentation slides from Trustee Ehrhardt's and my February 2024 meeting on construction impacts to the Pape-Riverdale area, including Pape School

 History